ChatGPT Just Hit 800 Million Users — Here's What That Means For Your Job

 The Bottom Line

-The world has decided that AI is part of how work gets done.
-The only question is whether you will be the person who uses AI as a tool to become more valuable — or the one who waits and watches while others adapt.
+The only question worth asking is whether you will be the person who uses AI as a tool to become more valuable — or the one who waits and watches while others adapt.